Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 Skip the Blue Cave if you want a peaceful, crowd-free reef or if the weather forecast looks unstable.
 You will probably enjoy Sunabe, Gorilla Chop, or Kerama more.

-Who this is for: Travelers who want to see Okinawa’s most famous snorkeling spot without handling parking, gear rental, rocky access, or sea-condition decisions alone.
+Best Blue Cave choice: Pick this if you want Okinawa’s most famous snorkeling spot without handling parking, gear rental, rocky access, or sea-condition decisions alone.

 Sunabe Seawall: Best DIY Reef Near Chatan